WareAnj/CMSC128_CSV_AB7L/README.md

 ## Prerequisites
-1. MySQL 5.6 (the user "root" is assumed to have the password "user")
+1. MySQL 5.6 (run "sudo apt-get install mysql-client-core-5.6 && sudo apt-get install mysql-server-5.6", then set the password of the "root" user to "user")
 2. git (sudo apt-get install git)
 3. npm (sudo apt-get install npm)
 4. Node.js version 5.0 or above (If node.js is not updated, run "update_nodejs.sh", if you can't run the script run "chmod 755 update_nodejs.sh")